w3c/wai-curricula/content/designer/information-design.md

   * pages
   * chapter markers (in digital publications)
 * create graphical representations that accompany the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
-* consider the provision of definitions for professional terms, idioms, and jargon
+* assess the use of definitions for professional terms, idioms, and jargon versus the use of such terms alone
-* consider the provision of expanded form or meaning of acronyms and abbreviations
+* assess the use of expanded forms or meaning for acronyms and abbreviations versus using such acronyms and abbreviations alone
 * identify related requirements for developers to make language programmatically determined
 * identify related requirements for content authors to provide clear language and easy-to-read texts whenever possible